 Athletic Training M.S.

 Prepare for a career in athletic training.
 As an athletic trainer (AT), you may be one of the first on the scene, quickly assessing an injury.
 You have the opportunity to serve all types of patients, not only athletes participating in sports, by providing preventative, therapeutic or rehabilitation care of injuries.
-Through Northwestern's program, you will be equipped as a multi-skilled health care professionals who provide care to patients of all ages in a variety of settings from university athletics and professional sports to hospitals and corporations.
+Through Northwestern's program, you will be equipped as a multi-skilled health care professional who provides quality, ethical care to patients in a variety of settings from university athletics and professional sports to hospitals and corporations.
 Explore how your faith integrates with your role as an athletic trainer.

 Following the completion of the program, Northwestern graduates will be prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.